 GroundTruth/Northwell Health Podcast Fellowship

-This fellowship will assemble a team of reporters and editors to produce a five-episode series of podcasts that will rely on narrative storytelling to assess the growing problem of opioid addiction.
-The reporting will focus on the stories of providers and patients, and steps being taken to correct the gaps in the health care delivery system.
-The fellowship is open to recent graduates of CUNY’s Graduate School of Journalism.
-See the full announcement here.
+This fellowship assembled a team of reporters and editors to produce a five-episode series of podcasts that relied on narrative storytelling to assess the growing problem of opioid addiction.
+The reporting focused on the stories of providers and patients, and the steps being taken to correct the gaps in the health care delivery system in the state of New York.
+Podcast Season: The Fix: Treating New York’s Opioid Crisis

 Climate Change Reporting Fellowships

-GroundTruth has offered 20 fellowships to emerging journalists to document the human consequences of climate change in vulnerable communities.
-GroundTruth has paired local and international journalists into multimedia teams to conduct field reporting around the world, including in the Philippines, the Netherlands, the United States, Indonesia, Kenya, Somalia and the Arctic Circle.
+Twenty emerging journalists documented the human consequences of climate change in vulnerable communities.
+GroundTruth paired local and international journalists into multimedia teams to conduct field reporting around the world, including in the Philippines, the Netherlands, the United States, Indonesia, Kenya, Somalia and the Arctic Circle.
 Special Report: Living Proof: The Human Toll of Climate Change.

 GroundTruth/theCUBE ‘Women in Tech’ Fellowship

-Two top, emerging journalists will be chosen for this month-long reporting fellowship in October 2016, which includes reporting from the Grace Hopper Celebration of Women in Computing in Houston, Texas.
-See the full announcement here.
+Two top, emerging journalists were chosen for this month-long reporting fellowship in October 2016, which included reporting from the Grace Hopper Celebration of Women in Computing in Houston, Texas.
+The Women In Tech fellows reported beyond the surface level of conference news to find stories that matter, and explored how technology intersects with issues of social justice.
+See their work here.

 COP21 Reporting Fellowships